Tslater01/chessAI/README.md

 ## Bot's Strategy and Capabilities
 - **Adaptive Play**: My bot dynamically adjusts its strategies based on the opponent's playstyle, aiming to counter various tactics effectively.
-- **Resource Management**: Despite the restricted environment, the bot maximizes its performance by efficient use of memory and processing power.
+- **Resource Management**: Despite the restricted environment, the bot maximizes its performance by efficiently using memory and processing power.
 - **AI-Powered Decisions**: Integrates machine learning algorithms to predict and counter opponent moves, enhancing its competitive edge.

 ## Development Process